 What are your prices for your animals, and how do you come up with a price for them?

-Prices depend on anticipated mature size (the smaller they are expected to be, often the higher the price) and blue eyes (more blue = more expensive).
-Double blue-eyed red or black tricolors command the highest prices.
-Gender can influence price after accounting for size and eye color.
+Price range depends on anticipated mature size.
+PUPPIES WILL NOT BE OFFICIALLY PRICED UNTIL 5-6 WEEKS OF AGE AND WE RESERVE THE RIGHT TO CHANGE THE PRICE AT ANY TIME UNTIL WE HAVE MADE AN OFFICIAL PRICE.
 Shipping for any puppy to anywhere in the continental US is an additional $350 and covers the cost of a brand new crate, the airfare, and a health and sales certificate (required by the state of Florida).
 All puppies will have their tails docked and their dewclaws removed, will have been dewormed several times, will have been given at least their first round of DHPPV vaccine, often two rounds, and will arrive with ASDR paperwork.
-For merles, prices will range from $1500 to $2000; for tris, the price can be as low as $700 to as high as $2500 (not common).
-Each puppy will be listed with a price unless eye color is pending.

 Are you USDA Licensed?

 No. As we do not breed more than four female dogs and cats combined in any given year, we are not required to be licensed with the USDA.
 When a breeder advertises that he or she is USDA licensed, he or she is typically running a large kennel or cattery and producing enough offspring to be able to comfortably depend on the profits of those offspring to support their lifestyles.
 We each have careers outside of our animal husbandry projects and use most of the money made from our babies to care for our animals instead of ourselves.
 We are not "backyard" breeders but responsible hobby breeders that enjoy these two breeds immensely and perform all genetic testing necessary to ensure healthy, beautiful babies.